Developing a framework for the biology curriculum

 In February 2018 we published a leaflet presenting for the first time our mapping of a coherent 5-19 biology curriculum, following a consultation this map has been updated and is presented as part of a special edition of School Science Review Framing the secondary science curriculum alongside articles from the Institute of Physics and Royal Society of Chemistry who are undertaking similar work.
 RSB's article Developing a framework for the biology curriculum reflects on our approach so far, and the rationale behind some of the decisions made mapping a coherent curriculum for biology.

-In 2018 we presented our approach so far and map for a coherent 5-19 biology curriculum at the Salters' Institute Centenary event Framing the secondary science curriculum - where next? and spoke to teachers at July's Inspiring Science Teachers Conference held at IOE.
-We will be continuing to engage with teachers and other stakeholders as we develop the framework into 2019 and beyond, including:
+In 2018 we presented our approach so far and map for a coherent 5-19 biology curriculum at the Salters' Institute Centenary event Framing the secondary science curriculum - where next? and spoke to teachers at July's Inspiring Science Teachers Conference held at IOE and at ASE's November Northern Conference.

 This page will be updated regularly with details of upcoming engagement events and consultations on the contents of our framework

-For more information please contact Lauren McLeod, Head of Education Policy.
+For more information please contact Helen Mitchell, Education Policy Officer.